hotosm/learnosm/_posts/en/coordination/0500-10-23-tasking-manager.md

 4. In your email, IRC message, or other message,
 either, mouse right click & paste,
 or shortcut keys **Ctrl+V**, to paste the link into the message.

+### Getting live help
+![IRC_help][]

+From the tasking manager;
+1. Click on **OSM HOT IRC Channel #hot**
+2. Enter a username (your OSM username?), or use the preset characters
+3. At the bottom of the dropdown list select **hot**

+![IRC using][]

+- To the right of the screen is a list of users that are online now.
+- Type your message in the box at the bottom left of the screen (this is sometimes temporarily obscured by other text, but this will disappear as you select the box.
+- To direct a message to a particular individual, include their username from the list on the right within your message.
+Type, then use the return key.
+- Alternatively use an IRC client of your choice.

 ### Editing hints and tips
 By now you have a good understanding of what the Tasking Manager is, and some of the various functions it supports.
 Unlike normal editing, this tool is often used for time critical projects with many participants - this may be a little bit different to what you are used to.